How to Kill a Process in Linux

 One of the major advantages of Linux is the ability to terminate a process without having to restart the server.
-In this article, we will teach you how to kill a process in Linux.
+In this article, we will teach you how to kill a process in Linux from the Terminal Command Line.

 The first step to kill a process is locating it.
-There are two commands that use to locate a process: top and ps.
+There are two commands that are used to locate a process: top and ps.

 From this list, you will see some rather important information.